joe81tx/diffsnap/README.md

 `diffsnap` is a lightweight, on-demand snapshot scheduler for OpenZFS.
 Instead of solely relying on elapsed time, it queries the native ZFS `written` property to create snapshots only after a dataset has changed by a user-defined byte threshold.

 Designed to complement comprehensive policy tools like Sanoid, diffsnap manages and prunes only its own snapshots.
-It to safely coexists alongside existing retention systems.
+It safely coexists alongside existing retention systems.

 ## The Problem